-Due to the COVID-19 pandemic, implementation of the pilot program has been delayed.
-However, New Jersey continues to make progress towards implementation of the Financial Eligibility Determination Pilot.
+New Jersey has made progress toward operationalizing the Financial Eligibility Determination Pilot, after the COVID-19 pandemic slowed initial implementation.
+We are now prepared to begin enrolling eligible individuals.
 As such, we request that this demonstration element be extended, without modification into the renewal period.